FZA002/ViolationToolv2/documents/home_health_details.md

     - I will have to match the measures to the other data frames, probably manually

 Will not let the user filter on dates, but will provide them with which measures have a date range as a forced sheet in the optional page

+Options to implement
+    Show averages for an org per measure
+    Exclude certain types of ownership
+    Star range (could do a picker for 0 to 5 stars)